Auction

 the homozygous ebony offspring produced by 2 ebony carriers, 2 hetero

-ebonies, or 2 homo ebonies "from 7 generations of homo ebonies,"
+ebonies, or 2 homo ebonies "from 7 generations of homo ebonies," except perhaps a loss of critically needed hybrid vigor.
+A homozygous

 (meaning 2 of the same gene) ebony out of a light hetero ebony female

-and a light hetero ebony male has 2 ebony genes, one inherited
+and a light hetero ebony male has 2 ebony genes; one inherited

 from the dam, and one inherited from the sire.
 A homozygous ebony out